jal004/KeebCompanion/README.md

 Are you a mechanical keyboard enthusiast that has trouble managing their collection?
 Do you wish there were more specialized tools for this hobby?
 If so, then look no further!

 Introducing KeebCompanion, a collection of two web applications that can be used by mechanical keyboard enthusiasts and those that plan on entering the hobby.
-Below are brief descriptions of the four tools.
+Below are brief descriptions of the two tools.

 ## The Web Applications: